menu icon

 Finished crochet onigiri.

-• Use Stitch Markers: Since this pattern is worked in rounds, using a stitch marker to mark the beginning of your round can make a big difference in keeping track of your stitches.
+• Use Stitch Markers: Since the crochet onigiri pattern is worked in rounds, using a stitch marker to mark the beginning of your round can make a big difference in keeping track of your stitches.
 This helps avoid any confusion, especially when working with small pieces.

 • Make the Nori Wrap Secure: If you're adding the nori (seaweed) wrap, use a whip stitch or slip stitch method to attach it around the bottom of the rice ball.

-What type of yarn should I use for this project?
+What type of yarn should I use for the crochet onigiri pattern?

 For a soft, squishy feel, I recommend using worsted-weight yarn in your choice of colors.
 Acrylic, cotton, or wool yarns will all work well, depending on your preference.
 A small amount of white yarn for the rice and optional green or black for the nori will be enough for this project.